 Bilateral economic and trade relationship

-In 2012 two-way merchandise trade with Uruguay totalled around $37.2 million, with Australian imports from Uruguay totalling around $21.07 million.
+In 2013-14 Australia’s two-way merchandise trade with Uruguay totalled around $25.3 million, with Australian imports from Uruguay totalling around $19.8 million.
 Imports mainly comprised edible products, oils and perfumes and carboxylic acids and derivatives.
-Exports to Uruguay totalled $16.17 million in 2013, comprised mainly of barley, crude vegetable materials and animal oils and fats.
+Exports to Uruguay totalled $5.4 million in 2013-14, comprised mainly of animal oils and fats and crude vegetable materials.

 Australia and Uruguay participate in the CER-Mercosur Dialogue, bringing together Australia, New Zealand and Mercosur members (the most recent dialogue took place in Brasilia in October 2012).
 The dialogue was established in 1996 as a mechanism to strengthen cooperation on global trade policy issues and to promote inter-regional trade and investment.